arberx/great-films/README.md

 Mildred Hayes, a hard-nosed mother is seeking justice for her murdered daughter.
 With no arrests after seven months, Mildred puts up three roadside signs to goad Ebbing police chief into action.
 But the law - and especially Sam Rockwell's hot-headed deputy - don't take kindly to the provocation.
 And the townsfolk are on their side.
 But Mildred doesn't care about ruffling a few feathers.
 In fact, she's happy to pluck the whole bird.

-#### Only The Brave - 2017

-Based on the true story of the Granite Mountain Hotshots, a group of elite firefighters who risk everything to protect a town from a historic wildfire.

 #### Captian Fantastic - 2016

 Ben Cash (Viggo Mortensen), his wife Leslie and their six children live deep in the wilderness of Washington state.
 Isolated from society, Ben and Leslie devote their existence to raising their kids -- educating them to think critically, training them to be physically fit and athletic, guiding them in the wild without technology and demonstrating the beauty of co-existing with nature.
 When Leslie dies suddenly, Ben must take his sheltered offspring into the outside world for the first time.